tum-ei-eda/M2-ISA-R/README.md

 # M2-ISA-R v2

 This tool serves as a general-purpose instruction set architecture metamodel.
+A parser for [CoreDSL](https://github.com/Minres/CoreDSL/wiki/CoreDSL-2-programmer's-manual) and an architecture generator for the instruction set simulator [ETISS](https://github.com/tum-ei-eda/etiss) are currently also provided.

-A parser for [CoreDSL](https://github.com/Minres/CoreDSL/wiki/CoreDSL-2-programmer's-manual)(note: CoreDSL Version 2 support is currently in development and not ready.
-The current parser will be obsoleted by this new version, and should not be used for new developments) and an architecture generator for the instruction set simulator [ETISS](https://github.com/tum-ei-eda/etiss) are currently also provided.
+**Please note:** CoreDSL Version 2 support is currently in development and not ready yet.
+The current parser will be obsoleted by this new version, and should not be used for the development of new models.

 ## Prerequisites
 - Python 3.7+ with at least `pip` and `venv`